Shattered Union: Gameplay

 The game is based on a hex grid system.
-The various factions left over when the country broke apart (see below) wage warfare in numerous territories.
-The amount of income the player gets each round of attacks is based on how many territories they control.
-When attacking a territory, the player selects which of their units to deploy to that area on the Deployment screen.
-If a unit is deployed to one area, it cannot be redeployed to another until that round of attacks is over.
-Each side can choose to either manually place their units on the battlefield where they want them to be, or have the computer do it for them automatically, with the Manual and Auto buttons on the deployment screen.
+The various factions wage warfare in numerous territories.
+The player's income is based on how many territories they control.
+When attacking a territory, the player selects which of their units to deploy on the deployment screen.
+Units deployed to one area cannot be redeployed to another until that round of attacks is over.
+Each side can choose to either manually place their units on the battlefield or have the computer do it for them automatically.

-In each area there are various forms of terrain, each with its own effect on how a unit moves.
-Roads enable much faster movement, but decrease the unit's defense score.
+In each area, there are various forms of terrain, each with a unique effect on how units move.
+Roads enable much faster movement but decrease the unit's defense.
 Forests, mountains, swamps, and other such terrain greatly decrease unit movement, but most increase defense.
-Cities do not have much of an effect on a unit's movement (unless a road runs through it, in which case it is increased), but increase the unit's defense.
-If not crossed by a bridge, rivers heavily hinder unit movement, slowing down infantry, requiring a whole day (turn) to cross for some vehicle units, and completely blocking other units, which must search for an intact bridge.
+Cities have little effect on a unit's movement unless a road runs through it, but they increase units' defense.
+If not crossed at a bridge, rivers heavily hinder or block unit movement.
 Two units, enemy or allied, can never occupy the same hex at once.